mattyep/AMQPS-Client/README.md

 ## Running

-Run the resulting binary or use `go run`:

 ```
 go run .
 ```

-You will be presented with a form to provide the AMQPS URL, path to the `.p12` file, and its password.
-After pressing **Connect** the application reports the result.
+A window will appear where you can enter the AMQPS server URL, the location of your `.p12` file and its password.
+Clicking **Connect** will attempt the connection and report success or any error.